 - Change in bowel habit.

-AND at least 2 of the following are present:
+- AND at least two of the following are present:

 - Altered passage of stool (straining, urgency, incomplete evacuation).